Foster Care In Colorado

 Foster care is a temporary home where adults provide a safe home for children and teens, because their parents need time to learn new skills to become the parents their children need them to be.
 Social services agencies are always in need of families who are willing to care for children with special needs, sibling groups, older youth and young people who speak a different language.

-The first step is to contact your local county department of human services or a child placement agency and attend an information meeting.
+The first step to becoming a foster parent in Colorado is to contact your local county department of human services or a child placement agency and attend an information meeting.
 You can find the dates, times and location of information meetings on each organization’s website.
-Click here for links to child placement agencies and county departments of human services near you.

 Every foster parent must complete core training and other trainings, such as CPR and first aid.
-The county or child placement agency that you are working with may also require other trainings.
+The county or child placement agency that you are working with may also require other training.

-Each year, foster parents are required to complete additional trainings to maintain their certification.
-Your county or child placement agency or the Child Welfare Training System can help you fulfil these requirements.
+To maintain certification, foster parents are required to complete additional trainings each year.
+Your county or child placement agency or the Child Welfare Training System can help you fulfill these requirements.

 Who can be a foster parent?